Quantum-Enhanced LLM Efficient Fine Tuning: Methods

 \subsection{Quantum Tensor Network Based on MPO}

-To more efficiently represent the low-rank weight matrix W in LoRA, we employ a tensor decomposition method called the Matrix Product Operator (MPO) \cite{gao2020compressing}.
-By reorganizing the elements of matrix W into a higher-dimensional tensor, we obtain a tensor with 2n indices, as show in Fig \ref{fig:MPO}.
+To efficiently represent the low-rank weight matrix $ \mathbf{W} $ in LoRA, we employ a tensor decomposition method called the Matrix Product Operator (MPO) \cite{gao2020compressing}.
+By reorganizing the elements of matrix $ \mathbf{W} $ into a higher-dimensional tensor, we obtain a tensor with $ 2n $ indices.